Elvis Presley Biography reads like the ultimate fulfilment of the American dream. The rags to riches Elvis

 of a fat guy in a white jumpsuit."

-white jumpsuits, gross obesity, substance abuse and career suicide can't diminish his artistry.
+But even the spectre of white jumpsuits, gross obesity, substance abuse and career suicide can't diminish his artistry.
 Elvis himself recognized his inherent gifts when he announced, upon his arrival at Sun studios

 "I don't sing like nobody"